thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/magic/spells/Bat-Bogey_Hex.md

 ---
+collection: Harrypedia
 type: "spell"
-title: "Bat-Bogey"
+title: Bat-Bogey
 spells: "Bat-Bogey"
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 This hex is poorly described.
 We know it causes snot in your nose to turn into